Taliban release American engineer Frerichs in prisoner swap | Politics

 Taliban release American engineer Frerichs in prisoner swap

-Afghanistan's Taliban on Monday freed American engineer Mark Frerichs in exchange for an Afghan tribal leader linked to the Taliban who the United States had held on drugs charges since 2005, the group's acting foreign minister said.
+Frerichs, an engineer abducted in 2020 while working in Afghanistan, was exchanged at the airport in Kabul for Bashir Noorzai, acting foreign minister Amir Khan Muttaqi told a news conference in the Afghan capital.
+"The Islamic Emirate of Afghanistan is ready to solve problems by negotiation with all including the United States," Muttaqi said, referring to the Taliban.

-Afghanistan's Taliban on Monday freed American engineer Mark Frerichs in exchange for an Afghan tribal leader linked to the Taliban who the United States had held on drugs charges since 2005, the group's acting foreign minister said.
-Frerichs was exchanged at the airport in the capital Kabul with Bashir Noorzai, acting foreign minister Amir Khan Muttaqi told a news conference in the city.
+Afghanistan's Taliban on Monday freed American engineer Mark Frerichs in exchange for an Afghan tribal leader linked to the Taliban who the United States had imprisoned for drug smuggling since 2005, officials said.
+Frerichs, an engineer abducted in 2020 while working in Afghanistan, was exchanged at the airport in Kabul for Bashir Noorzai, acting foreign minister Amir Khan Muttaqi told a news conference in the Afghan capital.

+Biden's administration has been under pressure from the families of Americans detained by hostile foreign governments and has vowed to step up efforts for their release.
+"Bringing the negotiations that led to Mark’s freedom to a successful resolution required difficult decisions, which I did not take lightly," Biden said in a statement, without confirming the release of Noorzai.

+A senior U.S. administration official, who declined to be named, said Biden had granted clemency to Noorzai, who had spent 17 years in U.S. custody for heroin smuggling, a charge he denied.
 Frerichs is an engineer and U.S. Navy veteran from Lombard, Illinois, who worked in Afghanistan for a decade on development projects.
-He was abducted in February 2020.
-A senior U.S. administration official who declined to be named confirmed the release of both men.
+He was kidnapped in February 2020.

-"I can confirm that we have secured Mark Frerichs' release and that President (Joe) Biden called Mark's family this morning to share the good news," the official said.
-"In order to bring home a U.S. citizen and reunite him with his family, the president made the difficult decision to grant clemency to Haji Bashir Noorzai after he spent 17 years in U.S. government custody," the official added.
+Frerichs arrived in Doha on a plane from Kabul at around 1:30 p.m.
+(6.30 a.m.
+EST) and is in good health, according to a source familiar with his situation.
+It was not immediately clear when he would arrive back in the United States.
+Noorzai was detained by the United States on suspicion of smuggling more than $50 million worth of heroin into the United States and Europe.
+A court in New York sentenced him to life in prison in 2009.

-The United States has been pushing for the release of Frerichs, including after the Taliban took over Afghanistan in August 2021, as U.S.-led foreign forces were withdrawing.
+The United States had pushed for the release of Frerichs, including after the hardline Islamist Taliban regained power in Afghanistan in August 2021 as U.S.-led foreign forces were withdrawing.
 The administration official said it had been a "top priority" for Biden.
-U.S. officials have said that his case would influence their view on the legitimacy of a Taliban-led government.
+U.S. officials had said his case would influence their view on the legitimacy of a Taliban-led government.
 No foreign government has formally recognised the Taliban, in part due to the group's restriction of most secondary school-aged girls from education.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)